seberg/numpy-dispatch/README.md

 could be a spelling to say that currently NumPy is fully supported, and `dask` is supported, but the support will warn (the user can silence the warning).

-Giving `future_modules=None` would allow any and all module to be returned.
+Giving `future_modules=None` would allow any and all module to be returned, note that in general `modules=None` is probably the desired end result.

+Please see the below section for details on how a transition can look like currently.

 Library authors further have the option to provide the `default`, in case the library is originally written for something other than NumPy.